matomatical/UoM-WAM-Spam/README.md

 The first time the script finds your results, or whenever it sees your results data change, the script will also send you a notification using your configured notification method(s).

-> Note: Unlike in a previous version, there is no need to configure the script
-> to check the results for a particular degree.
-It will watch all degrees by
-> default!
-If you'd prefer it not to check them all for some reason, you can
-> alter the script.

 > Note: Don't forget to stop the script after the final results release date!